pozirk/ANEAdMob/readme.md

 # News
 2020-01-29:
-Updated to the latest version of Adobe AIR SDK 33 and Google Play Services 11.0.4.
+Updated to the latest version of Adobe AIR SDK 33 and Google Play Services 11.0.4.<br />
-32-bit version works fine.
+32-bit version works fine.<br />
 64-bit ANE was tested by some good guy, and he told me it worked fine too. :)

 # About